Jacques16/AutoMark/README.md

 this version is a copyright (c) 2023 - 2024.
 Released under the MIT License. it is free and open source.

 ## UTILISATION
-Educative or Personal use (still not stable and limited.)

-## DEV NOTE
-Actually, this project is still in development.
-Maybe and hopefully over time it will be able to accomplish the unimaginable and push the boundaries of web development.
+Educative, Personal, Artistic use

 ## CONTACT
-Contact me for questions or update ideas :? jacqueslyard@yahoo.fr
+hollà me for questions, bug or update ideas.